-In the best case scenario, you should do them twice a day – while making sure to rest or take days off when necessary.
+For the most benefit, you should do them twice a day — while making sure to rest or take days off when necessary.

 This treatment uses a tabletop mirror to ‘trick’ your brain into thinking that you’re moving your affected hand while you perform stroke exercises with your non-affected hand.

 Surprisingly, this helps your brain rewire itself and introduce movement into paralyzed hands.

 Unless otherwise instructed by your therapist, the worst way to treat stroke is with compensation techniques.

 Compensation techniques are shortcuts that save you time, like using your non-affected hand to do everything.

 While this helps you get things done faster, it can hinder recovery when you get too comfortable with them.

 To understand why, let’s look at the difference between compensation vs recovery:

 Compensation involves “performing an old movement in a new manner.”

 Recovery, on the other hand, involves “restoring the ability to perform a movement in the same manner as it was performed before injury.”